Logo TwinzTech

 Hypertext Transfer Protocol Secure (HTTP Secure) or (HTTPS) is a secure and widely used internet communication protocol for the World Wide Web (WWW).
 It is the underlying network protocol beyond a computer network that enables to transfer of hypertext/hypermedia information on the World Wide Web (WWW).

 It protects against man-in-the-middle attacks, Meet-in-the-middle attacks, Session Hijacking, and SSL stripping.
-HTTPS connections are mainly used for secure payment transactions on the Web, e-mails, and for sensitive transactions in corporate information systems (CIS).
+HTTPS connections are mainly used for secure payment transactions on the Web, e-mails, and sensitive transactions in corporate information systems (CIS).

 It is recommended to use HTTP Strict Transport Security (HSTS) with HTTPS to protect users from man-in-the-middle attacks, especially SSL stripping.

-The protocol’s encryption layer (SSL/TLS) certificates to service providers are Symantec, GeoTrust, Comodo, DigiCert, GoDaddy, Let’s Encrypt, GlobalSign and Network Solutions.
+The protocol’s encryption layer (SSL/TLS) certificates to service providers are Symantec, GeoTrust, Comodo, DigiCert, GoDaddy, Let’s Encrypt, GlobalSign, and Network Solutions.

 See the below examples of the different SSL certificates on websites.